manticoresoftware/manticoresearch/manual/Searching/Spell_correction.md

 - `fuzzy`: Turn fuzzy search on or off.
 - `distance`: Set the Levenshtein distance for matching.
 The default is `2`.
 - `preserve`: `0` or `1` (default: `0`).
-When set to `1`, preserves the original form of words even when not found during fuzzy matching.
-When set to `0`, words not found with fuzzy matching are ignored when building matching for fuzziness.
-Particularly useful for short words.
+When set to `1`, keeps words that don't have fuzzy matches in the search results (e.g., "hello wrld" returns both "hello wrld" and "hello world").
+When set to `0`, only returns words with successful fuzzy matches (e.g., "hello wrld" returns only "hello world").
+Particularly useful for preserving short words or proper nouns that may not exist in Manticore Search.
-- `layouts`: Keyboard layouts to check for typing errors.
+- `layouts`: Keyboard layouts for detecting typing errors caused by keyboard layout mismatches (e.g., typing "ghbdtn" instead of "привет" when using wrong layout).
+Manticore compares character positions across different layouts to suggest corrections.
+Requires at least 2 layouts to effectively detect mismatches.
 All layouts are used by default.
 Use an empty string `''` (SQL) or array `[]` (JSON) to turn this off.
-At least two layouts must be specified due to the combination logic.
 Supported layouts include:
   - `be` - Belgian AZERTY layout
   - `bg` - Standard Bulgarian layout
   - `br` - Brazilian QWERTY layout